JamesMcN4242/AdventOfCode2022/README.md

 # Day Five (C#)
 The problem itself was really simple, but parsing the input text was a bit more annoying today.
 I'm sure there must be other nice reading ways to do this, but the whole solution to me was just: `Stack`.

+# Day Six (C#)
+I should really start to use other languages before the puzzles get more difficult.
+This would have been a great one to quickly do in another language..
+But no. I used C# because I was lazy and wanted to get it out the way for the day.
+Likewise with my other challenges, it's only going to get more difficult if I don't start soon for it.